 One group of tardigrades was kept in an active state in which they were normally hydrated and able to move around.
 Another group was prompted to enter a desiccated “tun” state, which is one of the secrets of tardigrade evolutionary success.

 As tuns, the animals are dormant dehydrated husks, adapted to outlast whatever pressures are temporarily placed on them.
 If more favorable conditions return, the tuns wake up, rehydrate, and become active again.

 Neves and his colleagues measured the maximum temperatures that the tardigrades could withstand in active and tun states, on both short and long timescales.
 They also examined whether an acclimation period before exposure had any effect on the animals.
 In each case, the goal was to pinpoint the median lethal temperature, at which at least 50 percent of the tardigrades died.

 The results showed that active tardigrades that had not been acclimated were “surprisingly” vulnerable, the team said, with half dying after 24 hours of exposure to just 37.1°C. The active tardigrades that had been acclimated had a slightly better result, hitting the median lethal temperature 37.6°C.

-“Interestingly, this temperature is not far from the currently measured maximum temperature in Denmark,” which is 36.4°C, the researchers said.
-This suggests that tardigrade mortality may increase as intense heat waves become more common, which could have ripple effects for the ecosystems in which they live.
+The team noted that these temperatures are only slightly above the highest temperature ever measured in Denmark, which is 36.4°C. The finding that “is quite worrying in our opinion,” Neves said, because it suggests that tardigrade mortality may increase as intense heat waves become more common, which could have ripple effects for the ecosystems in which they live.

 The research demonstrates that even tardigrades—the poster species for resilience—will be affected by climate change, though they still have a far better shot of long-term survival than many other animals.